WordPress/action-wp-playground-pr-preview/README.md

 Accepted values:
 - `append-to-description` (default) – Automatically updates the PR description with a managed block containing the preview button.
 The block is wrapped in HTML comment markers (`<!-- wp-playground-preview:start -->` and `<!-- wp-playground-preview:end -->`) so it can be updated on subsequent workflow runs.
-- `post-comment` – Posts the preview button as a PR comment.
+- `comment` – Posts the preview button as a PR comment.
 Updates the same comment on subsequent runs rather than creating duplicates.

 **Default:** `append-to-description`